operand/agency/README.md

 # `agency`

-A fast and minimal foundation for unifying human, AI, and other computing systems, in python
+A fast and minimal actor model framework for integrating AI, human, and other computing systems

 ## What is `agency`?